adab1ts/veinapp/CONTRIBUTING.md

 # Push your changes to your fork:
 git push -u origin my-branch

-# In GitHub, send a PR to `veinapp:master`.
+# In GitHub, send a PR to `veinapp:staging`.
 # Follow our feedback and iterate on the solution until we accept it.

 # Rebase and squash your branch:
-git rebase -i master
+git rebase -i staging

+# Add upstream/staging updates to your branch:
+git fetch upstream
+git rebase upstream/staging

 # Push to your fork (this will update your PR):
 git push -f